Snaacky/theindex/README.md

 # Getting started
 The easiest way is to use docker via:
 ```
-docker run -d -p <host-port>:80 ranimepiracy/index
+docker run -d -p <host-port>:8080 ranimepiracy/index
 ```
 You'll need to change `<host-port>` to your port of choice.
-The web-server is not secured via SSL/TLS, it is in your responsibility to put an reverse proxy in front of this container.
+The web-server is not secured via SSL/TLS, it is in your responsibility to put a reverse proxy in front of this container.

 Alternatively you can use Github's package repository and instead use:
 ```
-docker run -d -p <host-port>:80 docker.pkg.github.com/ranimepiracy/index/index-web
+docker run -d -p <host-port>:8080 ghcr.io/ranimepiracy/index/index-web
 ```

 # Contribution